 Housing shortages and affordability issues have become critical impediments to economic progress in Southern Vermont.
-The lack of diverse housing options affects workforce retention and attraction, limits population growth, and impacts the quality of life for residents across age groups and income levels.
+The lack of varied housing options affects workforce retention and attraction, limits population growth, and impacts the quality of life for residents across age groups and income levels.

-Climate change and resiliency planning have emerged as pivotal factors in Southern Vermont's economic development landscape.
+Environmental resiliency planning has emerged as pivotal factors in Southern Vermont's economic development landscape.
 The region's vulnerability to heat and water-related issues poses significant risks to key economic drivers such as the hospitality and recreation industries, as well as to public infrastructure.